UmSenhorQualquer/pyforms/docs/getting-started/run-terminal.md

 if __name__ == "__main__":	 pyforms.startApp( PersonWindow )
 ```

-But if we create the file **settings.py** on the root directory of the application, and we add to it the next code:
+But if we create the file **settings.py** in the same directory of the application, and we add to it the next code:
 ```python
 PYFORMS_MODE = 'TERMINAL'
 ```

-The application will behaviour as a terminal application where the parameters are the names of the variables in the application class.
+The application will behave as a terminal application where the parameters are the names of the variables in the application class.

 Type the next code in the terminal: *python PersonWindow.py --help*